erhant/huffd1/README.md

 p = \mathtt{0xffffffffffffffffffffffffffffffffffffffd1}
 $$

 Notice the final hexadecimals, which is where the name of the project comes from.

-We could also use $p = 2^{160} + 7$, but I wanted all coefficients to be strictly 160-bits, which is not the case with that prime.
-In fact, the concept works for any order, but we would like to use an order that can fit almost all the addresses while being as large as an address.

 The degree of the polynomial is equal to total supply - 1, so for $n$ tokens we have a polynomial $P$:

 $$
 P \in \mathbb{F}_\mathtt{0xffffffffffffffffffffffffffffffffffffffd1}^{n-1}[X]